UC-MACSS/persp-analysis/students/fan_jingwen/assignment_ethics.md

 ## 7. What I could do differently

 This study is clearly ethically flawed.
-The following are a couple of things I would have done differently to make the research more ethically compliant.
+The following are a couple of things I would have done differently, or designed alternatively to make the research more ethically compliant.

 ### 1) Comply with IRB Council
 The most obvious changes I would make to the study would be submitting it to the respective IRB Councils at Dartmouth and Stanford before sending out the mails.
-IRB probably would have 1) rejected the idea of adding fake Great Seal of the State of Montana, 2) required informed consent to an extent that wouldn't compromise the validity of study, 3) mandated a detailed risk-benefit analysis, 4) assess the potential benefits and harms from Montanans' perspective.
-IRB would have consulted with the State of Montana to make sure no local election laws were to be broken, 5) push researchers to go the alternative route other than oversampling Democrats, compromising the justice of the study, 6) asked for full disclosure of conflict of interest, like CrowdPAC, and etc.
+IRB probably would have:

+1. rejected the idea of adding fake Great Seal of the State of Montana;
+2. required informed consent to an extent that wouldn't compromise the validity of study; 3
+3. mandated a detailed risk-benefit analysis;
+4. assessed the potential benefits and harms from Montanans' perspective.
+IRB would have consulted with the State of Montana to make sure no local election laws were to be broken;
+5. push researchers to go the alternative route other than oversampling Democrats, compromising the justice of the study;
+6. asked for full disclosure of conflict of interest, like CrowdPAC, and etc.

 ### 2) Informed Consent
 Here are a couple of ways to at least acquire some informed consent.